linux-kdevops/kdevops-history/README.md

 2. Provisioning your requirements
 3. Running whatever you want

+Ansible is first used to get all the required ansible roles.

-Vagrant or terraform are used for the first part.
+Vagrant or terraform can then be used to provision hosts.
 Vagrant and terraform are also used to kick off ansible later for the second part of the provisioning, to get all requirements installed.

 What works?